Skip to content

 (Twitter blue check)

-During the Twitter era, the blue check was a verification signal meaning "this person is not an impersonator"
+In the Twitter era, the blue check was a verification signal meaning "this person is not an impersonator"

-It could only come from Musk's ideology that "verification should not be a privilege of authority but something anyone can buy."
+It could only have come from Musk's ideology that "verification should not be a privilege of authority but something anyone can buy."
 A textbook OX execution.

-Because the platform is the owner's megaphone.
+The platform is the owner's megaphone, after all.

 The X case shows that the "OX vs. UX dichotomy" is an overstatement.
 The accurate frame is this.